Rapetosaurus: Paleoecology

 The skull of Majungasaurus, a large abelisaurid theropod, was discovered in 1996.
 It is similar to species found in India and Argentina, indicating that land bridges between the fragments of the former supercontinent of Gondwana still existed in the late Cretaceous, far later than was previously believed.
-The most likely occurrence was a land bridge allowing animals to cross from South America to Antarctica, and then up to India and Madagascar.
+The most likely occurrence was a land bridge allowing animals to cross from South America to Antarctica, and then up to Madagascar and India.
 Majungasaurus was the largest predator in its environment, while the only known contemporaneous large herbivores were sauropods like Rapetosaurus.
 Scientists have suggested that Majungasaurus specialized in hunting sauropods.
 Majungasaurus tooth marks on Rapetosaurus bones indicate that it at least fed on these sauropods, whether or not it actually killed them.

 Typically, titanosaurs were unusual among sauropods in that they coexisted with large ornithischian dinosaurs such as ceratopsids, hadrosaurs, and ankylosaurs.
 However, Rapetosaurus was atypical among titanosaurs in that it shared the Mahajanga basin with only one other large herbivore, another titanosaur.
 Smaller herbivores were rare, with only one, Simosuchus, being discovered during over 100 years of collection in that area.
 Due to the absence of ornithischian dinosaurs, it is suggested that prehistoric Madagascar saw a different herbivore community dynamic than was seen elsewhere in the Cretaceous.